-CAM Central Kitchen
+Community Action Marin Central Kitchen

-Why CAM Central Kitchen is Important
+Why Community Action Marin’s Central Kitchen is Important

 How It Works

 Meals are served “family style”, at communal tables with teachers who model age-appropriate behaviors and encourage children to try new foods.
 Additionally, many of the classrooms have on-site gardens where the children participate in growing fruits and vegetables.
-This outdoor education is integrated into the classroom curriculum, and the fruits and vegetables grown by the children supplement the meals prepared by the Kitchen.
+This outdoor education is integrated into the classroom curriculum, and the fruits and vegetables grown by the children supplement the meals prepared by the kitchen.